 Translation Markets for Subtitling

 In the “subtitling market”, like the field of translation, there is no uniform market, capable of being synthesised under one label.
-There are many sub-fields, which include different specialisations within subtitling (which in turn is a specialisation within the field of audiovisual translation).
+There are many sub-fields, which include different specialisations (which in turn is a specialisation within the field of audiovisual translation).

 So there is no simple answer to those simple questions I am often asked: